 Education and Professional Experience

-In 2006 he started the initiative to found the Cologne Game Lab, where he teaches Media Design as a fulltime professor since 2014.
+In 2006 he started the initiative to found the Cologne Game Lab, where he has taught Media Design as a full-time professor since 2014.
 He co-directs the institute together with Prof. Dr. Gundolf S. Freyermuth.

 The Creative Process